NikitiusIvanov/nutri-bot/README.md

 # 🤖 🥦 NutriBot: Telegram bot for Nutritional Analysis with Google AI
 This Telegram bot, NutriBot, leverages Google AI model Gemini 1.5 Pro capabilities to analyze food images and provide nutritional information.
+This bot serves with serverless in Google Cloud Run, thankfully to using webhooks

-## 🌐 Live demo: https://t.me/nutritional_facts_bot (It's on a free hosting platform, so it might be laggy)
+## 🌐 Live demo: https://t.me/nutritional_facts_bot (First message trigger deploying the service so first responce might requires a few seconds)

 ## ⚙️ Functionality:
 Connects to the Telegram Bot API to receive user interactions.